Skip to content

 Approved devices

-To view devices approved for use on public roads in Tasmania, please check the Tasmanian Register of Approved Temporary Traffic Management Devices (PDF 951.2 KB).
+To view devices approved for use on public roads in Tasmania, please check the Tasmanian Register of Approved Temporary Traffic Management Devices (PDF 875.4 KB)

-The department reviews each approved device annually, and will notify industry of approved or withdrawn devices, or any conditions of use via the State Roads Austroads Guide to Temporary Traffic Management (AGTTM) mailing list.
+• The department will notify industry of approved or withdrawn devices via the State Roads Austroads Guide to Temporary Traffic Management (AGTTM) mailing list.

 Sign up to our mailing list for traffic management updates.